(1936 - )

 (1997 - )

 Stage name of Frederick Goode's son, who by the age of six had already invented and published his first trick "I Scry" (2003) in his grandfather's (Phineas Spellbinder) Wizards' Journal #1.
 Since then he has contributed many tricks to The Wizards' Journals.
 His first book of paper magic Tear-Able Magic was published in 2005.
 His second book, Hat Rings, was begun in 2007 and is currently still being written.
 He is a member of The Wiz Kids, Inc. and continues to perform, invent and publish magic effects for his group and on his own.
+He changed his stage name to Ee-Gee-Fiki in 2012 in order to compete withb his cousin.
 His little sister, Wilhelmina Goodenough, has her eye on big brother and intends to compete with him.
 His cousin is Wiz Kid Qua-Fiki.
 Most notable effects so far: Every Century Silks , The Ultimate Newspaper Tear (which includes his Tuck-it invention), Step On It (Put), and Pop-Over Silk Dye, Pop Out Hamburger, Cauldron Capers, T-Shirt Magic, Pop Corn Popper Torn and Restored Napkin Prediction, and more.
 New principles: Dimensional Projection (Street Bike).

 Informative Web site: http://www.wizkidzinc.com/Eleazar/eleazar.htm